Kubernetes

 Database

-This configuration utilizes an RDS instance with PostgreSQL running on a db.m5.large instance, provisioned with a minumum of 15 GB of storage and running the latest minor version of PostgreSQL 15 (see supported versions).
+This configuration utilizes an RDS instance with PostgreSQL running on a db.m5.large instance, provisioned with a minimum of 15 GB of storage and running the latest minor version of PostgreSQL 15 (see supported versions).
 Both the instance type and the storage can be scaled up for more demanding workloads.

 • The RDS instance should be configured with an empty PostgreSQL database for the Connect metadata.